 After the EIA report has been submitted, the minister has 45 days to communicate his decision.
 If he doesn't do so, the proponent is authorized to implement the project.

-Several actors are involved in the monitoring and follow-up activities.
-The proponent has to implement a monitoring and follow-up plan in collaboration with respected technical services and the local administration of the Directorate.
-The DNACPN is responsible for ensuring compliance with the permit and supervises the implementation of the monitoring and follow-up plan.
-The respective sector ministries and the Ministry in charge of the environment ensure the control of the follow-up and environmental monitoring.
-Furthermore, the local authorities of the project-affected area and the technical services are involved in the local monitoring.
+The proponent has to implement a plan for monitoring of environmental quality and of legality of his own activities in collaboration with respected technical services and the local administration of the Directorate.
+The DNACPN is responsible for ensuring compliance with the permit and supervises the implementation of the monitoring plan.
+The respective sector ministries and the Ministry in charge of the environment ensure the control of the environmental monitoring.
+Furthermore, the local authorities of the project-affected area and the technical services of the state are involved in the local monitoring.

 Finally, before the end of the project, the proponent must also conduct an environmental audit.
 The audit is subjected to an analysis of the interministerial Technical Committee for environmental analysis.
 If the analysis concludes that the proponent complies with his commitments and obligations, the Minister in charge of the environment issues an environmental clearance certificate.